LobosMarino/data-course-repo/README.md

 my, my what a pickle..
 food for thought.
-clearnly not food for thought..you spelt it wrong.
+clearly not food for thought..you spelt it wrong.

+Type much?